 All this time, I had been overthinking the yearly payment matter.
 It was so simple.
 Instead of tracking income, I put down the yearly payments due each month.
 After the 12 months of the year, there was an extra column to sum everything up.
 For the first time ever I saw our seasonal payments in one place.
 I finally had an effective yearly payment tracker!
 It made so much sense.

 From now on, every Stop-Thief-moment was a got-another-one-moment.
 I put down every seasonal payment I had forgotten about in my yearly bill tracker.
-(I have created a letter size printable yearly payment overview for you, too.
-You can download it in the free resource library.)

 This is how it looks: